VeronikaShirochenkova/CTU-semester-works/shirover-master/README.md

-project for PJV with Fedor
+project for PJV with Fedor Timushev
-+ new UserManual on Wiki
-+ new diagrams on Wiki